BuildForSDG/team-013-Backend/README.md

 Did someone’s blog post spark off a wonderful idea or give you a solution to nagging problem?

 It's powerful to always give credit.

+## Documentation
+The API documentation for this project can be found [Here]

 ## LICENSE
 MIT